-Semester Course title & Credits Credit distribution Eligibility Pre-

-Code course criteria requisite

-Lecture Tutorial Practical/ of the

-Practice course

-Ī II/IV/VI/VIII Principles of 4 3 1 0 Class XII NIL
+Semester Course title & Code Credits Credit distributi course on of the Eligibility criteria Pre- requisite Lecture Tutorial Practical/ Practice of the course II/IV/VI/VIII Principles of Macroeconomics I ECON026 4 3 1 0 Class XII pass NIL

-MacroeconomicsI pass

-ECON026

 - This course introduces the basic concepts in Macroeconomics both in closed and open economy.
 It deals with the behaviour and characteristics of aggregate economy. - This course introduces the definition, measurement of the macroeconomic variables like GDP, consumption, savings, investment and balance of payments. - The course also discusses various theories and approaches of determining GDP.